kendrickcc/archlinux-uefi-packer-ansible/README.md

 The partion role does have parameters to create a home directory but was not used.

+## Vagrant box

+- 2 CPU
+- 4 GB RAM
+- VBoxSVGA 128 MB video ram, 3D acceleration
+- CoreAudio

 ## Users

-Edit `ansible\roles\users\defaults\main.yaml.txt` with accounts and words as needed, then save as `main.yaml`.
+The Packer build uses Vagran's default `vagrant.pub` key from Hashicorp.
+This is changed on first build of a Vagrant box.
+Once in Vagrant, edit `ansible\roles\users\defaults\main.yaml.txt` with accounts and words as needed, then save as `main.yaml`.
+Also be sure to edit the `group_vars/all/00-default.yaml` and add in additional user to `global_admins`.

 ## Build

-To build, cd to the `packer` directory, then type `packer build -force packer.json`.
-The default output is `packer/output-virtualbox-iso` which contains the ovf to import into VirtualBox.
+Run `build.sh` or cat the contents and edit as necessary.
+Results in a Vagrant box which is added by executing `vagrant box add --name[your box name] archlinux-[build date].box`.
+Then change to the Vagrant directory and edit the `Vagrantfile` as needed, then simply `vagrant up`.
+You can then choose to access the VM using `vagrant ssh`, or access the VM directly and use user credentials provided.